-All of our Primary children will have an Education Health and Care plan and experience a range of needs including:
+All of our Primary children have an Education Health and Care plan and experience a range of needs including:

 - Social, emotional and mental health needs (SEMH)